BenzeneSnake/fido-uaf-server/README.md

 ## Overview

-This project implements FIDO UAF (Universal Authentication Framework) and WebAuthn/FIDO2 authentication protocols using Spring Boot.
-It is a derivative work based on open-source projects.
+This project implements the FIDO UAF and WebAuthn/FIDO2 authentication standards using Spring Boot and Java 21.
+It builds upon and improves several open-source projects.

 ## Attribution